 The first nonzero eigenvalue $\lambda_1$ of the normalized Laplacian $L$ satisfies

-Here the normalized Laplacian $L=I-D^{-\frac{1}{2}}AD^{-\frac{1}{2}}$, with $A$ being the adjacent matrix of the graph $G$ and $D$ being the diagonal matrix of vertex degrees. \end{theorem} The proof of the above diameter bound is elementary building upon the triangle inequalities of Wasserstein distance.
-The proof of the eigenvalue estimate involves certain coupling method.
+Here the normalized Laplacian $L$ is defined as $L=I-D^{-\frac{1}{2}}AD^{-\frac{1}{2}}$, with $A$ being the adjacency matrix of the graph $G$ and $D$ being the diagonal matrix of vertex degrees. \end{theorem} The above diameter bound is a simple consequence of the triangle inequality for the Wasserstein distance.
+The proof of the eigenvalue estimate involves a certain coupling method.

-The curvature notions of Ollivier and Lin-Lu-Yau are naturally related to sizes of maximum matchings in appropriate subgraphs \cite{BM15,Smith14,Button8,Button7}.
+The curvature notions of Ollivier and Lin--Lu--Yau are naturally related to sizes of maximum matchings in appropriate subgraphs \cite{BM15,Smith14,Button8,Button7}.
 We develop a new method about local matching and curvature in this paper.